Ranjith54321/JAVA/collections/SetClass/set2/Readme.md

      Test3 :
         eliminating duplicates and sort the data usng TreeSet see prg

-      To use user defined comparator in TreeSet Must watch this blog : https://www.java2novice.com/java-collections-and-util/treeset/sort-by-objects/
+      To use userdefined comparator in TreeSet Must watch this blog : https://www.java2novice.com/java-collections-and-util/treeset/sort-by-objects/

       see Test4 : copied from above link